 The Actuary is appointed by the Board.
 With respect to the preparation of these combined financial statements, the Actuary is required to carry out a valuation of the individual RSPs insurance contract liabilities and report thereon to the members.
-The valuation is carried out in accordance with IFRS 17 following accepted actuarial practice in Canada.
+The valuation is carried out in accordance with IFRS Accounting Standards as issued by the IASB.
 The scope of the valuation encompasses only the LRC and LIC.
 In performing the valuation of the liabilities for these inherently variable future events, the Actuary makes assumptions as to future rates of claim frequency and severity, inflation, expenses, and other matters, taking into consideration the circumstances of the RSPs and the nature of the insurance policies issued by the members of the RSPs.
 Procedures are put in place by the Association to ensure that the data used in the valuation performed by the Actuary is sufficient and reliable for the valuation of insurance contract liabilities.
 The Actuary also makes use of the management information provided by the RSPs and considers the work of the internal and external auditors with respect to the RSPs' underlying data used in the valuation.
 The valuation is necessarily based on estimates and, consequently, the final values may vary from those estimates.

-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

-3. ADOPTION OF NEW ACCOUNTING POLICIES
+3. FUTURE ACCOUNTING STANDARDS